slash1028/slash1028.github.io/index.md

 </body>
 </html>

-# Sub3Vox Project
+# Sub3Project

 ---

-*The aim of the Sub3Vox project is collecting a new database for text-dependent, text-prompted, and text-independent speaker recognition, as well as for Persian speech recognition.*
+*The aim of the Sub3project is collecting a new database for text-dependent, text-prompted, and text-independent speaker recognition, as well as for Persian speech recognition.*

 ## Sub3Vox Corpus